-Provide the community with useful information about Council's policies, services and events and advise the community of engagement outcomes.
+Provide the community with useful information about Council's policies, services

 Motions carried at an Annual General Meeting of Electors are not binding on the Council, however Council is required to consider them.

 The motions carried at the Annual General Meeting of Electors held on 12 March 2025 are presented to Council for consideration in accordance with legislative requirements.